This page contains information that is no longer current but remains on our site for reference purposes.

 Ultimately, E-Verify’s continuing success and development relies on increased awareness and public use of the program and more education of US citizens and work authorized immigrants about their rights when using the system.
 In an effort to better understand the needs of those using the program, USCIS substantially increased customer service and outreach staff over the past two years to ensure that questions and issue are addressed quickly and professionally.

 In FY 2008, an outreach campaign was launched aimed at educating millions of employers about their responsibilities in using E-Verify.
-In addition to conducting hundreds of presentations, demonstrations, and webinars, we also held informational seminars for the public in
+In addition to conducting hundreds of presentations, demonstrations, and webinars, we also held informational seminars for the public in Arizona, Georgia, Mississippi, and the metro DC area, and conducted 239 outreach events in 24 states.
+Most of these events were held at the request of both employer and employee associations.
+E-Verify also has a toll-free call center that handles approximately 2,000 calls per week.

 The program launched radio, print, billboard, and internet advertisements aimed at increasing awareness about E-Verify.
-In addition, given that the majority of businesses in
+In addition, given that the majority of businesses in America are small businesses, USCIS collaborated with the Small Business Administration (SBA) to include E-Verify information on the SBA’s website and we are identifying additional ways E-Verify information can be incorporated into SBA program activities.

 Employees are also key stakeholders of E-Verify.
 USCIS has bilingual English and Spanish advertising and has online materials in nine languages to inform employees of their rights.
 E-Verify has collaborated with the DHS Office for Civil Rights and Civil Liberties to prepare bilingual English and Spanish videos for employers and employees to teach them about E-Verify and their rights, roles and responsibilities.